The 2015 summer Teacher Residency program has been suspended due to facility renovation and will resume in 2016.

 — Katie Wolf, California

-Teacher residents room dormitory-style at the Kirkpatrick House in the high meadow, a country house located on the Bear Run Nature Reserve, a short distance from Fallingwater.
+Teacher residents room dormitory-style at High Meadow, a country house located on the Bear Run Nature Reserve, a short distance from Fallingwater.
 The highlands setting with unsurpassed views of nearby Laurel Ridge will recharge your creativity and your spirit.
 We hold classes at the adjacent open-air studio and on-site at Fallingwater.
 This is a casual and natural learning experience, where daily activities can inspire great things!
 Meals are prepared locally and feature seasonal ingredients.

 You must be a practicing teacher (any subject, any grade level) to apply.
 We select Teacher Residents based on your stated interest, qualifications, and your ability to take the Residency into the classroom.
 We limit enrollment to 10 students each year.

-We are currently accepting applications for the 2014 Teacher Residency.
+We will be accepting applications for the 2016 Teacher Residency Program in January 2016.

 Please write a statement of your interest in the Fallingwater residency program.
 Your statement must include the following: